-In November 2106 I presented a second edition of BEYOND NOLLYWOOD as part of the BLACK STAR season at the BFI Southbank in the Autumn.
-BEYOND NOLLYWOOD was a 3-day programme of international Nigerian Cinema from arthouse to documentary, animation and experimental films.
+In 2016, I curated a second edition of BEYOND NOLLYWOOD as part of the BLACK STAR season at the BFI Southbank.
+It was a programme of international Nigerian Cinema from arthouse to documentary, animation and experimental films.

 I have been featured on CNN, BBC World Service and BBC London News.
 I have spoken at events which include, The Battle of Ideas Festival, Houses of Parliament (Africa All Party Parliamentary Group), Sheffield Doc Fest, BFI Talent Net.work Wales, University of the Arts, Cannes Film Festival and Judge Business School Cambridge.